A central page for references, papers cited and resources linked on this website.

 Archives of Toxicology 10.1007/s00204-013-1127-0, 4th Oct 2013.

-2. Clinical trial examining the effect of nicotine on cognitive impairment (that utilised never-smokers):
+a.
+Clinical trial examining the effect of nicotine on cognitive impairment (that utilised never-smokers given high doses of daily nicotine for 6 months):

 4. Nicotine in diet: